 For many of us, it seems more obvious in the summer months that we have “too much stuff.”
 We are home a lot more.
 We have out-of-town guests visiting and even though summer is not considered a “holiday” in and of itself, we are conditioned to create traditions and rituals.
 For example, we buy extra sunglasses or suntan lotion because we forgot to add it to our packing list for the Labor Day camping trip.We have family reunions and summer vacations – where matching t-shirts and memorabilia are created and collected.
 In the summer, we are used to buying, creating and preparing for our events – but less inclined to put it away.
-Because it is summer we are under a false impression that we have more time when in reality we don’t have a method or system to deal with the aftermath of our summer parties and events.
+Because it is summer we are under a false impression that we have more time when in reality we don’t have a method or system to deal with the aftermath of our summer parties and essay creator.

 Most folks seem to suffer with the same kinds of summer clutter.
 Review this list to see if you are plagued with any of this summer clutter.
 If you find a category of clutter you want to tackle, take just 15 minutes and review the category.
 Decluttering and organizing can be quick and satisfying if you work with intention.